One Bus + Seven Stories

 Leah Judson is a visionary storyteller and community builder.
 She’s also a badass, one-woman wrecking crew with a heart of gold, who is intensely focused on rewriting the stories society tells itself about what young people are capable of and what they can contribute to the world.

-Judson will soon embark on a three-month voyage across the U.S. Traversing the corners of the country — from D.C. and Maryland to Florida, Maine, New Mexico and as far as California — she’ll hit the open road armed with a travel companion, video equipment and a promise to document seven remarkably ordinary lives, at least in her eyes.
+Judson will soon embark on a three-month voyage across the U.S. Traversing the corners of the country — from D.C. and Maryland to Florida, Arizona, New Mexico and as far as California — she’ll hit the open road armed with a travel companion, video equipment and a promise to document seven remarkably ordinary lives, at least in her eyes.
 Her ambitious project, Before We Could Drink (BWCD), will chronicle the stories of youth accomplishing great things -— hopefully helping them discover their power to inspire themselves and others.

 To understand what provoked this bold pilgrimage, you’ll need to travel back in time to the days before the pandemic.
 The project was called Behold.Her, which launched in 2016, unknowingly laying the foundation for BWCD.